Inflation and Leptogenesis in a $U(1)$-enhanced supersymmetric model: flavor symmetry and setup

-where $H_{I}$ is the inflationary Hubble constant, and the fields $\Phi_1=\{\Phi_S, \Theta\}$ and $\Phi_2=\{\Psi, \tilde{\Psi}\}$ are charged under the $U(1)_{X_1}$ and $U(1)_{X}$ symmetries, respectively.
-Here we assume that the electroweak symmetry is broken by some mechanism, such as radiative effects when SUSY is broken.
+where $H_{I}$ is the inflationary Hubble constant, and the fields $\Phi_1=\{\Phi_S, \Theta\}$ and $\Phi_2=\{\Psi, \tilde{\Psi}\}$ are charged under the $U(1)_{X_1}$ and $U(1)_{X_2}$ symmetries, respectively.
 So we can picture two secluded SUSY breaking sectors by the inflationary sector and by the visible sector in the present Universe, {\it i.e.}, SUSY$=$SUSY$_{\rm inf}\times$SUSY$_{\rm vis}$, respectively.
 Both sectors interact non-gravitationally via inflaton field as well as gravitationally.
 Since the Kahler moduli superfields putting the GS mechanism into practice are not separated from the SUSY$_{\rm inf}$ during inflation, the $U(1)_{X_2}$-charged matter fields develop a large VEV during inflation by taking tachyonic SUSY breaking scalar masses $m^2_{\Phi_2}\sim-H^2_I$ induced `dominantly' by the $U(1)_{X_2}$ $D$-term, compared to the Hubble induced soft masses generated by the $F$-term SUSY breaking.
 On the other hand, in the present Universe both the $U(1)_{X_i}$-charged matter fields $\Phi_{1}$ and $\Phi_{2}$ develop large VEVs by the soft-SUSY breaking mass.
 So, in the absence of direct interactions, gravitational or otherwise, the $U(1)_{X_2}$-charged chiral superfields $\Phi_2$ have a two-fold enhanced SUSY$_{\rm inf}\times$SUSY$_{\rm vis}$ Poincare symmetry.
 However, gravitational interactions explicitly break the SUSY down to {\it true} SUSY$_{\rm inf}\times$SUSY$_{\rm vis}$, where SUSY$_{\rm inf}$ corresponds to the genuine SUGRA symmetry, while the orthogonal SUSY$_{\rm vis}$ is only approximate global symmetry.
 In each sector, spontaneous breakdown of $F$-term occurs at a scale $F_i$ ($i=$ inf, vis) independently, producing a corresponding goldstino.
 In the presence of SUGRA, SUSY$_{\rm inf}$ is gauged and thus its corresponding goldstino is eaten by the gravitino via super-Higgs mechanism, leaving behind the approximate global symmetry SUSY$_{\rm vis}$ which is explicitly broken by SUGRA and thus its corresponding the uneaten goldstino as a physical degree of freedom.
 During inflation and the beginning of reheating (preheating) the SUSY$_{\rm inf}$ is mainly broken by the inflaton implying the goldstino produced is mainly inflatino; the gravitino produced non-thermally is effectively massless as long as $H>m_{3/2}$.
 However, this correspondence does not necessarily hold at late times, since the SUSY$_{\rm vis}$ is broken by other field in the true vacuum implying that the corresponding uneaten goldstino gives masses mainly to all the supersymmetric SM superpartners in the visible sector.